 - Digestive System Cancers, including cancers of the esophagus, stomach, colon, rectum, liver, bile duct, and peritoneum;

-- Oral Cavity Cancers, including cancers of the pharynx, lip, tongue, mouth, gum, salivary gland, nasopharynx, tonsil;
+- Head and Neck Cancers, including cancers of the pharynx, lip, tongue, mouth, gum, salivary gland, nasopharynx, and tonsil;

-- Urinary tract cancers, including cancers of the bladder, kidney and ureter;
+- Urinary system cancers, including cancers of the bladder, kidney and ureter;

 - Breast cancer